unicode-org/message-format-wg/spec/formatting.md

     > ```

-  - A **_Missing Selector Annotation error_** is an error that occurs when the _message_ contains a _selector_ that does not have an _annotation_, or contains a _variable_ that does not directly or indirectly reference a _declaration_ with an _annotation_.
+  - A **_Missing Selector Annotation error_** is an error that occurs when the _message_ contains a _selector_ that does not directly or indirectly reference an _expression_ with an _annotation_.

     > Example invalid messages resulting in a _Missing Selector Annotation error_:
     >